kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     > **NOTE:** `spec.usedBy` field points to Knative Service with `$NAME` name (by `knative-service` kind), not to Function CR, because secret is bound at the Pod level.
 Read more about binding in Kyma in [this](/components/service-catalog/#details-provisioning-and-binding) document.

+    > **TIP:** Good practice is use `envPrefix`.
+In some cases, lambda must use several instances of a given Service Class, so using prefix allows you to distinguish between instances and one secret does not overwrite the other.

 7. Check if the Service Binding Usage was created successfully by checking that last of conditions is `Ready True`:

     ```bash